 At the end of the rotation the student will participate in the NBME written shelf exam for surgery.
 It will be required that the student score in at least the 5th percentile to pass the examination.
+In order to be eligible for an A on the rotation, it will be necessary to score at or above the 70th percentile on the examination, no exceptions.
+Failing to do so will result in the student not being able to earn a grade higher than a B for the rotation, regardless of performance in the other areas that are used to calculate the grade (see below).
+Also note that obtaining a grade at or above the 70th percentile does not guarantee an A for the Clerkship.
 The results of the NBME will count towards 20% of the student's grade for the clerkship.